Northwest Heights Neighborhood Guide

 Northwest Heights Parks

-There are two parks within this neighborhood’s borders, but if you really want to explore outdoor green spaces, you’ll have to visit Forest Park.
+There are two parks and a few natural areas within this neighborhood’s borders, but if you really want to explore outdoor green spaces, you’ll have to visit Forest Park.
 As the largest city park in the country, you will have so much ground to cover that you’ll have to break it up into sections to see it all.
 Northwest Heights residents are spoiled with lush greenery and brilliant views, as the whole area is covered in trees and other local plant life.
-Everywhere you turn you’re reminded of nature’s bounty, and the neighborhood likes to keep it that way.
+Everywhere you turn, you’re reminded of nature’s bounty, and the neighborhood likes to keep it that way.

-Mill Pond Park – this park is quite large, but it’s managed by residents, not Portland Parks and Recreation.
+Mill Pond Park—A large park managed by residents, not Portland Parks and Recreation.
 Cedar Mill Creek runs through it, and there are several walking trails here.

-Skyline Memorial Gardens Funeral Home – although not a park, this memorial gardens is one of the largest cemeteries in the city.
+Skyline Memorial Gardens Funeral Home—Not technically a park and just on the outside north boundary of the neighborhood, this memorial garden is one of the largest cemeteries in the city.
 Views from up here are stunning, making it a premier final resting place for many Northwest Heights residents.

 Northwest Heights Community Resources